kartonfarkas/api_docs/source/suite/emails/email_create.rst

    * - 403
      - 6036
      - Additional tracking parameters are not enabled.
-     - You may ask for this feature from your account manager.
+     - You may ask for this feature from your Account Manager.